 If you were just looking to purchase a horse for regular riding, you could spend well below $10,000 and get an incredible mount.
-But if you wanted a racehorse, you’d be spending several times that on average.
+But if you wanted a racehorse, you’d be spending around $75,000.

 Racehorses might look similar to other horses at a distance, but their abilities and bloodlines make them far pricier, with some specimens selling for multiple millions.
 Granted, these horses can win millions through a successful racing career, and possibly even more as studs.